marpreal/marvel-app/README.md

 # Marvel App

 ## Introduction
 This project is a React + TypeScript web application that fetches and displays information about Marvel characters.
-It features a listing page, detailed character view, search functionality, and a favorites system.
+It features a listing page, detailed character view, search functionality, a favorites system, and multilingual support.

 ## Features
 - **Character Listing Page**: Displays the first 50 characters or the search results.